Orchestration

 Mission Brief Construction

-When an agent is dispatched for a mission task, thebuildMissionBrief function constructs a rich context prompt with five sections:
+When an agent is dispatched for a mission task, thebuildMissionBrief function constructs a rich context prompt with five sections.
+The total brief is capped at 32KB (maxBriefTotalLen); if exceeded, the brief is truncated with a note.

 1. IMPORTANT Preamble